gamemanual0/gm0/source/index.rst

 =====

 .. warning::
-   **Due to recent events, VEX Robotics products are no longer endorsed or supported by GM0 in any matter.
+   **Due to recent events, VEX Robotics products are no longer endorsed or supported by Game Manual 0 in any matter.
 Read more about why in the** :doc:`/docs/appendix/vendor-list`

 .. only:: translation